 The combination tablet of bupropion and naltrexone (trade name Contrave) was FDA-approved for weight loss in September 2014.
-Bupropion is a reuptake inhibitor of dopamine and norepinephrine that promotes activation of the central melanocortin pathways (65).
-Naltrexone is an opioid receptor antagonist that diminishes the mu-opioid receptor auto-inhibitory feedback loop on anorexigenic hypothalamic neurons activated by bupropion, thereby allowing for sustained weight loss (66).
-Bupropion/naltrexone comes in tablets containing 90 mg of bupropion HCl sustained-release and 8 mg of naltrexone HCl.
+Bupropion is a reuptake inhibitor of dopamine and norepinephrine that promotes activation of the central melanocortin pathways (64).
+Naltrexone is an opioid receptor antagonist that diminishes the mu-opioid receptor auto-inhibitory feedback loop on anorexigenic hypothalamic neurons activated by bupropion, thereby allowing for sustained weight loss (65).
+Bupropion/naltrexone comes in tablets containing 90 mg of bupropion HCI sustained-release and 8 mg of naltrexone HCI.
 The recommended starting dose is 1 tablet daily and increasing by 1 tablet each week until a total dose of 2 tabs twice daily is reached (total daily dose: bupropion 360 mg/naltrexone 32 mg).

-Four 56-week multicenter, double-blind, placebocontrolled trials (CONTRAVE Obesity Research: COR-I, COR-II, COR-BMOD, and COR-Diabetes) were conducted to evaluate the effect bupropion/naltrexone in conjunction with lifestyle modification compared to a placebo-controlled cohort of 4536 patients.
-The COR-I, COR-II, and COR-BMOD trials enrolled patients with BMI ≥ 30 kg/m or BMI ≥ 27 kg/m with at least one comorbidity (25,30,43).
-The COR-Diabetes trial enrolled patients with BMI greater than 27 kg/m with T2D with or without hypertension or dyslipidemia (67).
+Four 56-week multicenter, double-blind, placebocontrolled trials (CONTRAVE Obesity Research: COR-I, COR-II, COR-BMOD, and COR-Diabetes) were conducted to evaluate the effect of bupropion/naltrexone in conjunction with lifestyle modification compared to a placebo-controlled cohort of 4536 patients.
+The COR-I, COR-II, and COR-BMOD trials enrolled patients with BMI $\ge$ 30 kg/m or BMI $\geq$ 27 kg/m with at least one comorbidity (25,30,42).
+The COR-Diabetes trial enrolled patients with BMI greater than 27 kg/m with T2D with or without hypertension or dyslipidemia (66).
 The primary endpoints were percent change from baseline body weight and the proportion of patients achieving at least a 5% reduction in body weight.
-In the 56-week COR-I trial, significantly greater mean weight loss (6.1%) occurred in patients assigned to naltrexone 32 mg/bupropion 360 mg dose compared with the placebo group (1.3%), and 48% of active treatment group achieved ≥5% weight loss compared to only 16% of placebo group (43).
-Similar weight loss efficacy was reported in COR-II (25) and COR-Diabetes (67) trials.
+In the 56-week COR-I trial, significantly greater mean weight loss (6.1%) occurred in patients assigned to naltrexone 32 mg/bupropion 360 mg dose compared with the placebo group (1.3%), and 48% of active treatment group achieved ≥5% weight loss compared to only 16% of placebo group (42).
+Similar weight loss efficacy was reported in COR-II (25) and COR-Diabetes (66) trials.
 Bupropion/naltrexone can be combined with intensive behavioral therapy (IBT) to achieve even greater weight loss (5.2% with placebo and 9.3% with bupropion/naltrexone) (30).

-In all of the COR trials, secondary cardiovascular risk endpoints were met, including statistically significant greater improvements in waist circumference (WC), visceral fat, HDL cholesterol, and triglyceride levels in the participants treated with the bupropion 360 mg/naltrexone 32 mg dose compared with placebotreated participants (25,30,43,67).
-Participants with diabetes in the COR-Diabetes trial using bupropion/naltrexone also showed a significantly greater 0.6% reduction in HbA1c from baseline, compared to a 0.1% reduction in placebo (67).
+In all of the COR trials, secondary cardiovascular risk endpoints were met, including statistically significant greater improvements in waist circumference (WC), visceral fat, HDL cholesterol, and triglyceride levels in the participants treated with the bupropion 360 mg/naltrexone 32 mg dose compared with placebotreated participants (25,30,42,66).
+Participants with diabetes in the COR-Diabetes trial using bupropion/naltrexone also showed a significantly greater 0.6% reduction in HbA1c from baseline, compared to a 0.1% reduction in placebo (66).

-The most side effects common of bupropion/naltrexone include nausea/vomiting, constipation, headache, dizziness, insomnia, and dry Medication interactions mouth. include MAO inhibitors (use during or within 14 days of administration). opioids and opioid agonists (including partial agonists) that are inactive in the presence of naltrexone, and abrupt discontinuation of benzodiazepines, barbiturates. alcohol. antiepileptic drugs that can increase risk for seizure.
-Bupropion/naltrexone should be avoided in patients with uncontrolled hypertension, history of seizures, history of bulimia or anorexia nervosa, and in individuals taking narcotics for pain control (68).
+The effects most common side of bupropion/naltrexone include nausea/vomiting, constipation, headache, dizziness, insomnia, and dry mouth.
+Medication interactions include MAO inhibitors (use during or within 14 days of administration), opioids and opioid agonists (including partial agonists) that are inactive in the presence of naltrexone, and abrupt discontinuation of alcohol, benzodiazepines, barbiturates, or antiepileptic drugs that can increase risk for seizure.
+Bupropion/naltrexone should be avoided in patients with uncontrolled hypertension, history of seizures, history of bulimia or anorexia nervosa, and in individuals taking narcotics for pain control (67).